hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 * This creates a tunnel into the environment, even if it has otherwise no inbound internet access
     - Access to the manager (192.168.16.10 on testbed/CiaB) and the dashboards ()
-    - Access to the external Floating IP networki `` (192.168.112.0/24 - inbound connections to VMs)
+    - Access to the external Floating IP network `` (192.168.112.0/24 - inbound connections to VMs)
 * Config on manager in `/etc/wireguard/wg0.conf`, client config in dragon home directory
 * Create additional wg configs and devices if you want to connect from multiple hosts simultaneously
     - Change device name (`wg1`), port, virtual server IP 192.168.48.x and virtual client IPs to avoid confusion